Muhammad-Mohsen/minimalist-music-kotlin/DEVELOPING.md

 - DONE - permission issues
 	- DONE - permission UI
 	- after granting the permission, it doesn't work!!
-		- I guess it's because the service doesn't get initialized! - that was true
+		- I guess it's because the service does not get initialized! - that was true
 - DONE - chapters dialog
 - DONE - lyrics dialog
 - DONE - customization